thelearmondcorporation/source_sdk/README.md

 ## Overview
-Source SDK provides a small, embeddable Flutter widget that generates an AES-256-CBC encrypted QR payload (IV + ciphertext, base64url encoded) which the Source platform can decrypt to process payments.
+Source SDK provides a small, embeddable Flutter widget that generates an AES-256-CBC encrypted QR payload (IV + ciphertext, base64url encoded) that communicates with the Source Api.

 ## Key Points
 - Widget-only SDK: it renders an encrypted QR and exposes decryption helpers.